The Danger Within: Insider Threat Modeling Using Business Process Models: Architecture and Prototype Implementation

 \subsection{Overview}

 To perform the \textit{objective identification} step, the architecture relies on the formulation of key security objectives.
-This involves \1 the identification of a critical process and the formulation of security properties (\eg Confidentiality, Integrity, Availability, Accountability).
+This involves \1 the identification of a critical process and formulating security properties through \textit{property filters} (\eg Confidentiality, Integrity).
 Identifying a relevant process can be informed by an implicit goal.
 For example, a threat modeling workshop may be tasked to model a specific system, yielding the surrounding business process.
 Alternatively, business metrics used in risk management such as revenue or earnings before tax and interest (EBIT)~\cite{hunziker} can be used.

 To \textit{assess} and \textit{decompose} the asset and its interactions, the proposed methodology \2 involves modeling the process using BPMN.
 Ideally, BPMN models are already available and can be used for this security analysis.
-Thus, no additional annotations are mandated besides those defined in the BPMN standard.
-This enables \3 the various interactions performed in the business process to be automatically extracted by parsing the BPMN diagram.
+Thus, no additional annotations are mandated besides those defined in the BPMN standard, which can be modeled using a \textit{diagram editor}.
+This enables \3 the various interactions performed in the business process to be automatically extracted by a \textit{diagram parser}.

 \textit{Threat Identification} is the most novel aspect of the solution.
-To identify insider threats based on previously extracted process elements, a knowledge base was built to synthesize the threats described in the literature.
+To identify insider threats based on previously extracted process elements, a \textit{knowledge base} was built to synthesize the threats described in the literature.
 First of all, multiple sources were studied to elicit potential insider threats.
 After surveying several studies, 99 insider threats were elicited (see \figurename~\ref{fig:kb}) from five sources~\cite{insiderThreatSpecificationMitigation, insiderComputerFraud, combattingInsiderThreats, modelBasedMethodology, insiderThreatsInOrganizations}.
-The extracted knowledge was then structured using a set of security principles.
+The extracted knowledge was then manually structured using a set of security principles.
 The commonly used principles such as \textit{Confidentiality}, \textit{Integrity}, \textit{Availability} were adopted.
 Furthermore, \textit{Authenticity} was included based on the reasoning in~\cite{insiderComputerFraud, securityRiskManagement}.
 Finally, \textit{Authenticity} was included due to its mention in \cite{networkSecurityEssentials, securityRiskManagement}.

 After analyzing each threat, removing duplicates, and clustering them according to the principles, it was analyzed whether each threat could be meaningfully mapped to a BPMN element.
 For example, the \textit{tampering of HTTP-cookies} could be a relevant attack of an (inside) threat actor.
 However, comparing it against the elements in the BPMN standard, none realistically relate to it.
 Thus, such threat events were aggregated under the more abstract \textit{data corruption} threat.